ktmeaton/ncov-recombinant/README.md

 1. Why are "positive" sequences missing from the plots and slides?

+    - First check and see if they are in `plots_historical` and `report_historical` which summarize all sequences regardless of collection date.
     - The most likely reason is that these sequences fall outside of the reporting period.
     - The default reporting period is set to 16 weeks before the present.
     - To change it for a build, add custom `plot` parameters to your `builds.yaml` file.

     ```yaml
     - name: custom
-        base_input: public-latest
+      metadata: data/custom/metadata.tsv
+      sequences: data/custom/sequences.fasta

       plot:
         min_date: "2022-01-10"
         max_date: "2022-04-25" # Optional, can be left blank to use current date
     ```

 1. Where can I find the plotting data?